2025 WHO-Funded Study..Linking Cell Phone Radiation to Cancer in Animals (ICBE-EMF Press Release)

 2013).

-This calcium dysregulation may trigger a cascade of downstream effects, such as increased
+This calcium (change) may trigger a cascade of downstream effects, such as increased

 production of reactive oxygen species (ROS), nitric oxide signaling abnormalities, mitochondrial